-- Major and independent record labels in roles including marketing, publicity, promotion, sales, artists and repertoire and brand partnerships
+- Major and independent record labels in roles including marketing, publicity, promotion, merchandising and sales, artists and repertoire, and brand partnerships

-- Artist management (e.g. managing a musician or managing one’s own musical career)
+- Artist management (e.g. managing a musician or band, or managing one’s own musical career)

 - Digital music management including streaming services, social networks and online music retail

-- Event production including planning or managing live music events, conferences, workshops and more
+- Event production including planning or managing live music events, conferences, workshops, networking events, and more

-You will develop skills in management, marketing, promotion and small business while learning the essentials of event production, live sound reinforcement, studio operations and media.
-Challenging careers are available for skilled administrators and managers who can market and manage entertainment events and revenues; harness social media; manage tours; work directly with performers as booking agents or managers; prepare promotional materials; plan and organize itineraries; and negotiate, interpret and enforce contracts.
+You will develop skills in management, marketing, promotion, and small business operations, while learning and practicing the essentials of copyright law and music publishing, event production, live sound reinforcement, and media and business communications.
+Challenging careers are available for skilled administrators and managers, as well as aspiring musicians and songwriters, who can market and manage entertainment events and revenues; maximize social media; manage tours; work directly with performers as booking agents or managers; prepare promotional materials; plan and organize itineraries; and negotiate, interpret and enforce contracts.